Do you ever lose confidence in your own creative abilities?

 Stop bullying yourself

-You can rise even higher in your field if you are willing to start giving yourself some credit for all that you do and all that you are.
+You can rise even higher as a creative person if you are willing to start giving yourself some credit for ALL that you do and ALL that you are.
 Stop focusing on what you can´t do.
 Stop focusing on the tools you don´t have or the skills you don´t master yet.

 If you really, truly want to spark your creativity and boost your photography you need to shift your focus from everything you THINK you lack or need—to everything you have and can do.